pjfanning/akka-rabbitmq/README.md

 ```

 ## Changelog
-### 5.0.4-beta

- * Fix: proper error handling of close channel and create channel
- * Fix: proper error handling of setup connection/channel callbacks
- * Fix: if callback exception is uncaught, close connection/channel
- * Fix: take into account blocking nature of new connection/channel
- * Fix: close channel if the channel actor never got it (deadletter)
- * Fix: channel actor shouldn't ask for channel after a connection shutdown
- * If unexpectedly received a new channel, close it and use the old instead
- * Log warning when a message isn't retried any longer + more debug logging
- * Update to latest dependencies:

-     * Akka: 2.5.8 -> 2.5.+ (provided)
-     * amqp-client: 5.1.1 -> 5.4.2
-     * Typesafe Config: 1.3.2 -> 1.3.3
-     * Specs2: 4.0.2 -> 4.3.4
-     * SBT: 1.0.3 -> 1.2.3
-     * sbt-build-seed: 4.0.2 -> 4.1.2
-     * sbt-sonatype: 2.0 -> 2.3

-### 5.0.2

- * Supersedes version 5.0.1 which has been withdrawn to investigate some unforeseen issues

-### 5.0.0

- * Update to latest dependencies:

-     * Akka: 2.4.14 -> 2.5.8
-     * amqp-client: 4.0.0 -> 5.1.1
-     * Typesafe Config: 1.3.1 -> 1.3.2
-     * Specs2: 3.8.6 -> 4.0.2
-     * SBT: 0.13.13 -> 1.0.3
-     * sbt-build-seed: 2.1.0 -> 4.0.2
-     * sbt-scalariform: 1.3.0 -> 1.8.2
-     * sbt-sonatype: 1.1 -> 2.0
-     * sbt-pgp: 1.0.0 -> 1.1.0

-### 4.0.0
+### 5.1.0

- * Change organization from `com.thenewmotion` to `com.newmotion`
+ * Upgrade to AMQP Client 5.7.1
+ * Support Scala 2.13.0

 ## Other Libraries

-Akka-RabbitMQ is a low-level library, and leaves it to the coder to manually wire consumers, serialize messages, etc. If you'd like a higher-level abstraction library, look at [Op-Rabbit](https://github.com/SpinGo/op-rabbit.git) (which uses this library).
+Akka-RabbitMQ is a low-level library, and leaves it to the coder to manually wire consumers, serialize messages, etc. If you'd like a higher-level abstraction library, look at [Op-Rabbit](https://github.com/pjfanning/op-rabbit.git) (which uses this library).